-Course title & Code Cre dits Credit distribution of the course Eligibility criteria Pre-requisite of the course Lectu re Tutor ial Practic al/ Practic e (if any) Customer Relationship Management (DSE 9) 4 3 1 0 Class XII Basics of Marketing
+Course title & Code Cre dits Credit distribution of the course Eligibility criteria Pre-requisite of the course Lectu re (if any) e Customer Relationship Management (DSE 9) 4 3 1 0 Class XII Basics of Marketing

 - To explore the concept of Customer Relationship Management (CRM), the benefits delivered by CRM, the contexts in which it is used, the technologies that are deployed. - To familiarize the concept of CRM as a Business Strategy. - To equip the learners with CRM practices and technologies that enhance the achievement of marketing objectives.